mah0001/metadata-editor-docs-v2/quick-start_video.md

 - ***Date published:*** 2025-01-23 (in ISO format YYYY-MM-DD)
 - ***Geographic coverage:*** Not specific, so we will enter "World" (code WLD)
 - ***Video URL:*** https://youtu.be/px1EeqpKDUI?list=PLopq6yGfmFAu3tscprzTPpoPrP1q0E9XZ
-- ***Embed URL:*** <iframe width="1236" height="695" src="https://www.youtube.com/embed/px1EeqpKDUI?list=PLopq6yGfmFAu3tscprzTPpoPrP1q0E9XZ" title="Reshaping Food Security Analytics: An In-Depth Look at Emerging Solutions for Rapid Insights" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe> *Note: This information can be obtained by right-clicking on the video in Youtube.
+- ***Embed URL:*** https://www.youtube.com/embed/px1EeqpKDUI?list=PLopq6yGfmFAu3tscprzTPpoPrP1q0E9XZ *(Note: This information can be obtained by right-clicking on the video in Youtube.
 It will open a menu, in which you will find an option to "Copy embed code".
+Select only the URL (src) part of it.)*

   ![image](https://github.com/mah0001/metadata-editor-docs-v2/blob/main/img/ME_UG_v1-0-0_quick_start_video_youtube_embed_code.png)